celinelee522/AlgorithmTrading/README.md

  This code is for refining raw txt data into python data structure like list and dictionary.
  I made records into lists and grouped them into dictionary based on company name.
  So company names are the keys of dictionary and daily stock price records are values inside it.
+ Then
- Then First, I found out the market capitalization(stockPrice * num of shares) and computed log(mktCap).
+ 1. found out the market capitalization(stockPrice * num of shares) and computed log(mktCap).
- Second, I searched for log(mktCap) each 1,2,3 years later from the base year.
+ 2. I searched for log(mktCap) each 1,2,3 years later from the base year.
- Third, computed the growth rate of each record ( = log(mktCap) a year after / base year log(mktCap) - 1 ) * 100
+ 3. computed the growth rate of each record ( = log(mktCap) a year after / base year log(mktCap) - 1 ) * 100